The Brandenburg Gate - Berlin's symbol of freedom

 The Brandenburg Gate – Berlin’s symbol of freedom

 The Brandenburg Gate is a symbol of freedom and peace in Berlin.
-The Brandenburg Gate is one of the best -known landmarks of the German capital and stands for the reunification of Germany according to the fall of the Berlin Wall.
+The Brandenburg Gate is one of the most famous landmarks in the German capital and represents the reunification of Germany after the fall of the Berlin Wall.
 The archway is an architectural masterpiece and an important symbol of German history.

 The Brandenburg Gate was built in 1791 by the Prussian King Friedrich Wilhelm II.
-It is a baroque archway that was originally intended as the entrance gate to the city of Berlin.
-The gate is a masterpiece of architecture and is still a symbol of freedom and peace.
+It is a baroque archway that was originally intended as an entrance gate to the city of Berlin.
+The gate is a masterpiece of architecture and remains a symbol of freedom and peace today.

-The Brandenburg Gate played an important role in the history of Germany.
-It was a symbol of Germany's division during the Cold War.
-It was restored as a symbol of the reunification of Germany according to the fall of the Berlin Wall and is now a symbol of freedom and peace.
+The Brandenburg Gate has played an important role in Germany's history.
+It was a symbol of the division of Germany during the Cold War.
+It was restored as a symbol of the reunification of Germany after the fall of the Berlin Wall and is now a symbol of freedom and peace.

 The Brandenburg Gate today

 The Brandenburg Gate is now one of the most famous landmarks in Berlin.
-It is a popular photo motif and a popular tourist destination.
-Hundreds of thousands of tourists come every year to visit the symbol of freedom and peace.
+It is a popular photo opportunity and a popular tourist destination.
+Every year hundreds of thousands of tourists come to see the symbol of freedom and peace.

 The Brandenburg Gate is a symbol of freedom and peace.
-It is a symbol of unity and reunification of Germany according to the fall of the Berlin Wall.
-It also stands for the hope of a peaceful future.
+It is a symbol of unity and the reunification of Germany after the fall of the Berlin Wall.
+It also represents hope for a peaceful future.

 The Brandenburg Gate is a symbol of German history and German culture.
 It is a symbol of freedom and peace and a symbol of hope for a better future.
 It is a symbol of unity and cohesion in Germany and a symbol of freedom and peace in the world.